Unipisa/diaparser/README.md

 ```

-For Universial Dependencies (UD), the CoNLL-U file is also allowed, while comment lines in the file can be reserved before prediction and recovered during post-processing.
+The CoNLL-U format for Universal Dependencies (UD) is also supported, with comments and extra annotations preserved and restored in the output.
 ```py
 >>> import os
 >>> import tempfile